FIWARE-Archive/security.P2abcengine/Documentation/zhaw/users-guide.md

 Privacy GEri Users and Programmer's Guide
 ===============================

+# Before You Start

+You should familiarise yourself with the concepts of the Privacy GE as laid out in the Privacy GE architecture description; see also the [README](../../README.md).

 # User Guide

 We start with the issuer.
 A freshly installed issuer will look like this: